 - We were awarded a grant to remove the concrete retaining wall and low-head dam to restore Salt Run to a more natural state at Spring Valley Nature Preserve.
 That project was completed in conjunction with Granville Township.

 - With other organizations, Spring Valley Nature Preserve has been restored for use as a natural resource for the community.

 - The Trust has accepted land and conservation easements, protecting over 1,150 acres of land in Licking and Fairfield Counties.

 - We wrote a grant to help purchase Spring Valley Nature Preserve with other local organizations to protect it as a natural area that can be enjoyed by the public.

 - The Trust has worked to place acreage along the Raccoon Creek under a conservation easement.
 Protecting the land alongside this waterway protects water quality and prevents erosion of valuable soils.

 - We've developed detailed standards and practices to meet the accreditation requirements of the Land Trust Alliance.

 - With a generous matching grant from Park National Bank and support of our members, we've secured required legal defense funds for the protection of easement lands for future generations.

 - Continue our efforts to preserve land through education and through conservation and agricultural easements.

-- Continue to protect water quality through conservation easements for properties along waterways.
+- Continue to protect water quality through conservation easements for properties along the rivers of Licking County.